akeley98/myricube/README.md

 ## Myricube – Hybrid Mesh/Raycasting Voxel Renderer

 This project is a work-in-progress.
-I'm just trying to render as many voxels as I can, and learning modern graphics APIs along the way.
+I'm just trying to render as many voxels as I can (maximize render distance), and learn modern graphics APIs along the way.
 A technical essay on my strategy for this project is in `src/myricube.cc`.

 ## Windows 64-bit